JoyWambui/safe-password-vault/README.md

 * Copy the url of the repository.
 You can copy manually or click the clipboard button.
 * Open the terminal into the desired folder and use the git clone command to clone the repository in the terminal.
 The terminal will give feedback of a successful cloning.
 * List the contents of the folder to check that the directory is present.
+* If python is installed on your computer:
-* To access the application, from the terminal run :
+    * From the terminal run :
-            ./run.py
+        1. Run chmod +x run.py from within the folder
+        2. Run ./run.py to execute the application
+* If python is not installed on your computer:
+    1. Install python.
+    2. Follow the steps above.

 ## Technologies Used
 Python